poezio/slixmpp/docs/index.rst

     XEPs.

 **Rewarding to work with**
-    As much as possible, SleekXMPP should allow things to "just work" using sensible defaults and appropriate abstractions.
+    As much as possible, Slixmpp should allow things to "just work" using sensible defaults and appropriate abstractions.
 XML can be ugly to work with, but it doesn't have to be that way.

-Here's your first SleekXMPP Bot:
+Here's your first Slixmpp Bot:
 --------------------------------

 .. code-block:: python

     import logging

-    from sleekxmpp import ClientXMPP
+    from slixmpp import ClientXMPP
-    from sleekxmpp.exceptions import IqError, IqTimeout
+    from slixmpp.exceptions import IqError, IqTimeout

     class EchoBot(ClientXMPP):